Live Chat with Tek representatives. Available 6:00 AM - 4:30 PM PST.

 Advanced power measurement and analysis

-With a remarkably innovative pinch-swipe-zoom touchscreen user interface, the industry's largest high-definition display, and 4, 6, or 8 FlexChannel™ inputs that let you measure one analog or eight digital signals, the 5 Series MSO is ready for today’s toughest challenges, and tomorrow’s too.
+With innovative pinch-swipe-zoom touchscreen user interfaces, 12-bit analog-to-digital converters, large high-definition displays, and up to 8 FlexChannel® inputs, the 4/5/6 Series MSOs are ready for today’s toughest challenges, and tomorrow’s too.
 It sets a new standard for performance, analysis, and overall user experience.

 Powerful power efficiency analysis software, on us